CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/04-queue-storage-send-receive.md

 ### Task 6: Add code to send and list messages in a queue

+In this task, you send messages to the Azure Queue and list them using peek operations, allowing you to verify that messages were successfully added without removing them.

 1. Locate the **// ADD CODE TO SEND AND LIST MESSAGES** comment and add the following code directly after the comment.
 Be sure to review the code and comments.

     ```csharp